rmuxnet/Axion-A71/README.md

 ---

 ### 🐛 Reporting Issues
 Found a bug?
 Open an issue [here](https://github.com/rmuxnet/Axion-A71/issues) with:
-- Device model
 - Logs (if applicable)
 - Steps to reproduce